 The Best Outdoor Rope Light Buying Considerations

-Settling on a type of light and which bulb you want will help narrow down your choices to a reasonable level.
+Settling on a type of rope light and which bulb you want will help narrow down your choices to a reasonable level.
 This makes it less overwhelming for you as a whole to shop.
 We’re going to make it even easier by giving you several buying considerations you can use to compare the various products to find the perfect one.

 You want to keep your energy consumption down, and buying an energy-efficient string of rope lights can go a long way.
 LED lights use minimal power, but there’s another perk.
 Many manufacturers know that their consumers want a very bright bulb without paying a lot for it, so they make sure their lights are bright and lasting.
 Check for an energy-efficiency rating on the lights you compare, and see what the average run time is for each one.

-Even if you choose not to spend a lot of money on your best outdoor rope lights, you shouldn’t have to sacrifice quality.
+Even if you choose not to spend a lot of money on your rope lights, you shouldn’t have to sacrifice quality.
 Look for lights that come from tough materials.
 The outer tubing should be a PVC-type plastic that is clear, but it shouldn’t have any gaps or cracks that moisture could seep through.
 The connection points are another big one, and they should form a tight seal.
 Finally, look at the bulbs themselves and make sure nothing is loose.

-The best outdoor rope lights are easy to install.
+The rope lights should be easy to install.
 Many of them come with a host of mounting hardware like clips, screws, or a 3M adhesive that will help to hold them in place.
 For the most part, the clips tend to hold up much better than the adhesive, especially if you put your lights outside.
 You can clip them onto the edge of your patio or fence and drape the lights into the small bracket.
 It’s slightly curved, so it’ll hold them nicely.